 The Company occasionally utilizes derivative financial instruments, principally interest rate swaps, to manage its exposure to fluctuations in interest rates.
 The Company has established policies and procedures for risk assessment, and the approval, reporting and monitoring of derivative financial instrument activities.
 Derivative financial instruments must be effective in reducing the Company's interest rate risk exposure in order to qualify for hedge accounting.
 When the terms of an underlying transaction are modified, or when the underlying hedged item ceases to exist, all changes in the fair value of the instrument are marked-to-market with changes in value included in net income for each period until the derivative instrument matures or is settled.
 Any derivative instrument used for risk management that does not meet the hedging criteria is marked-to-market with the changes in value included in net income.
 The Company has not entered into, and does not plan to enter into, derivative financial instruments for trading or speculative purposes.
 Additionally, the Company has a policy of entering into derivative contracts only with major financial institutions.
 As of December 31, 2009, the Company believes it has no significant risk associated with non-performance of the financial institutions which are the counterparties to its derivative contracts.
 Additionally, based on the rates in effect as of December 31, 2009, if a counterparty were to default, the Company would receive a net interest benefit.
 At December 31, 2009, the Company had approximately \$28.9 million of mortgage loans payable and \$23.9 million of secured revolving stabilized property credit facility subject to interest rate swaps which converted LIBOR-based variable rates to fixed annual rates ranging from 5.2% to 6.8% per annum.
-At that date, the Company had accrued liabilities (included balance sheet) for (i) \$2.8 million relating to the fair value of interest rate swaps applicable to existing mortgage loans payable of \$28.9 million relating to permanent financing of \$28.0 million for its development joint venture project in Stroudsburg, Pennsylvania, bearing an effective date of June 1, 2010, a termination date of June 1, 2020, and a fixed rate of 5.56%.
+At that date, the Company had accrued liabilities (included in accounts payable and accrued expenses on the consolidated balance sheet) for (i) \$2.8 million relating to the fair value of interest rate swaps applicable to existing mortgage loans payable of \$28.9 million and secured revolving stabilized property credit facility of \$23.9 million, and (ii) \$3.1 million relating to an interest rate swap applicable to anticipated permanent financing of \$28.0 million for its development joint venture project in Stroudsburg, Pennsylvania, bearing an effective date of June 1, 2010, a termination date of June 1, 2020, and a fixed rate of 5.56%.
 Charges and/or credits relating to the changes in fair values of such interest rate swaps are made to accumulated other comprehensive (loss) income, noncontrolling interests (minority interests in consolidated joint ventures and limited partners' interest), or operations (included in interest expense), as appropriate.
 Currently, all but one of the Company's derivative instruments are designated as effective hedging instruments.